Ethan-Castro/hackprinceton-repo/GETTING_STARTED_DATABASE.md

 # Getting Started with Database Storage

 Welcome!
-Your AI Gateway application now has persistent database storage fully configured.
+Your Augment application now has persistent database storage fully configured.
 This guide will help you get up and running in just a few minutes.

 ## 📍 Current Status